 When to Use It

-Entity Search is built for real-time, human-in-the-loop, and latency-sensitive agentic workflows that need a candidate set of people or companies to evaluate, enrich, or pass into deeper research:- Interactive interfaces: Power a go-to-market or hiring interface, a chat experience, or an automation with a human in the loop, where results need to come back in seconds.
+Entity Search is built for real-time, human-in-the-loop, and latency-sensitive agentic workflows that require a starting set of people or companies to evaluate, enrich, or pass into deeper research:- Interactive interfaces: Power a go-to-market or hiring interface, a chat experience, or an automation with a human in the loop, where results need to come back in seconds.

 - Starting sets for deeper work: Generate an initial set of people or companies to filter, enrich with additional fields, or hand off to FindAll or the Task API for comprehensive list building and research.